sutharsan3005/sml5202-sutharsan/frenchvocab.md

 <h2> Execrise 3.0 - "Days of the Week" Learning </h2>

 <p> The table below shows the days of the week in French and the translation to English.
-Making it more easier for learners to understand </p>
+Please learn and move forward to Exercise 4.0. </p>

 <table>
   <tr><th> Days of the week in English </th> <th> Days of the week in French </th> </tr>